-Today, we are teaming up with to show you a big refresh I recently completed in my living room.
-I got a few really cute key items from Living Spaces: , , and this !
+Today, we are teaming up with Living Spaces to show you a big refresh I recently completed in my living room.
+I got a few really cute key items from Living Spaces: throw pillows, pouf, and this pretty rug!
 And I used these items to help tie the room together a little more.
 If you aren’t familiar with Living Spaces, you should definitely check them out.
-They have stores in a quite a few regions (), but they also can ship many of their items right to your door.
+They have stores in a quite a few regions (check here), but they also can ship many of their items right to your door.

 Before I give you a tour of the room, let’s take a little walk down memory lane …